 Reduce Inflammation NOW to Avoid Cancer, Heart Disease, and Alzheimer’s Later

-- Eat good fats such as organic coconut oil, avocado oil, extra virgin olive oil, real butter!
+- Eat good fats such as organic coconut oil, avocado oil, extra-virgin olive oil and real butter.

-- Dairy in limited quantities—and try some of the plant-based options that are available in most grocery stores such as “milk” from almonds, hemp, or coconut.
+- Consume dairy in limited quantities, and try some of the plant-based options that are available in most grocery stores such as “milk” from almonds, hemp or coconut.

 - Choose whole grains such as rice and quinoa instead of refined and highly processed grains (like the pastry at breakfast and the dinner roll at night).

 - Eat a rainbow of vegetables.
 Go for 6+ vegetables a day.
 Throughout the week choose at least one of each color: red, orange, yellow, green, purple, white.

 2. Supplements You Take

 Make sure the supplements you take are high-quality.
 That doesn’t always mean they are the most expensive!

 - BCM-95 Curcumin, 750 mg daily (Note: there are lots of Curcumin products available — BCM-95 is the type that has been shown to reduce inflammation.
 One brand is Curapro, but as long as you look for the “BCM-95” you should be go to go!)